simonebrunozzi-zz/MNMN/README.md

 For now it is limited to a list of the best Hacker News articles every week, based on [this ranking] (https://news.ycombinator.com/best).

 #### You can find the [weekly summaries here](https://github.com/simonebrunozzi/MNMN/tree/master/Weekly-Summaries).

+Note that the name of the summaries is in the form of YYYY-WW (year, week).

 ---

 If you like this project and want to donate with Bitcoin: